100 Years of History

 Pastor William Magsam (1962–1967)

-William Magsam of Bayville replaced Albert Morris after his death.
-Magsam’s voice was reflective of “old-time religion” and “the faith of our fathers.”
+William Magsam of Bayville became pastor after Albert Morris’ death.
+His voice was reflective of “old-time religion” and “the faith of our fathers.”
+His singing was strong and forceful.
 He called himself a country boy and loved flowers, so he had them planted in front of the church.
-His singing was strong and forceful.
-During the 40th-anniversary service, a hymn was dedicated to him:

 “Open wide the gates of Union;